 This is my main research page.
-For those newly diagnosed you might consider bringing yourself up to speed with the good, the bad and the darn right ugly just by spending a couple of hours reading this page and my subsequent posts.
+For those newly diagnosed you might consider bringing yourself up to speed with the good, the bad and the darn right ugly by reading this page and my subsequent posts.
 I focus my writings on disease modifying research.
 I don’t typically comment on symptom control.

 These writings are from a person living with MND but also someone who just happens to be a biological scientist.

-My ongoing commentary update posts, which I have written, and intend to continue to do so, roughly every 2 months, are listed here with the most recent at the top.
-However, if visiting for the first time please read the rest of this page first.
+My ongoing commentary update posts, which I have written, and intend to continue to do so, roughly every 2 months, are listed after this post with the most recent first.

 - Now that would be a NICE problem to have….
 (8/25/2020)

 - It’s all starting to stack up….
 (12/18/2019)

 - Pheasants are a different kettle of fish…… (11/5/2019)